 Access Control Systems, Cryptography, and Network Security

-Describe how access control and authentication methodologies secure systems.
+- Describe how access control and authentication methodologies secure systems.

-Outline the roles of packet-filtering routers and firewalls and how they protect a network.
+- Outline the roles of packet-filtering routers and firewalls and how they protect a network.

-Explain the concept of cryptography.
+- Explain the ring of trust model.

 Business Continuity and Disaster Recovery Planning

-Describe the key elements of a Disaster Recovery Plan.
+- Describe the key elements of a Disaster Recovery Plan.

-Outline the steps involved in developing a Business Continuity Plan.
+- Outline the steps involved in developing a Business Continuity Plan.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.

 Transferability of credit is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student’s choice.